-Being a part of any of these three payment networks, debit cards in India come in 3 types:
+With any of these three payment networks, debit cards in India come in 3 types:

-Apart from the fact that the VISA Platinum card is accepted worldwide in millions of merchant outlets and ATMs, there are additional advantages of having one.
+Apart from the fact that the VISA Platinum Card is accepted worldwide in millions of merchant outlets and ATMs, there are additional advantages of having one.
 Here are a few:

 To top it off, Fi is PCI-DSS compliant.
-It follows the requirements of the global forum: Payment Card Industry Data Security Standard (PCI DSS).
+It follows the requirements of the global forum: Payment Card Industry Data Security Standard (PCI-DSS).
 Essentially, it’s the 'gold standard' compliance scheme to secure credit and debit card transactions.

-If the VISA Platinum debit card features have lured you, then you’ll need to open a bank account with Fi to get one.
+If the VISA Platinum Debit Card features have lured you, then you’ll need to open a bank account with Fi to get one.
 The process will take lesser time than reading this article.
 With an entirely online and paperless process, the account is opened in a jiffy and your debit card is sent to you at your physical mailing address.

 Don’t worry!
 Take out your smartphone and open the Fi app.
 With one tap, you can freeze your debit card so no one can misuse it.
 With another tap, you can inform Fi’s customer care team regarding this mishap, and they can quickly issue you a new one.
 In case you found it, well then, tap again and unfreeze it.
 It couldn't get easier.

-‘Platinum’ is a category of Debit Cards issued by Visa.
+‘Platinum’ is a category of debit cards issued by Visa.
 Visa is a globally recognised payments platform that issues debit and credit cards.
-The Platinum Debit Card is among the most widely accepted card types around the world, which lets you withdraw cash from almost any ATM.
+The Platinum debit card is among the most widely accepted card types around the world, which lets you withdraw cash from almost any ATM.

 A full-KYC account means that your PAN and Aadhaar details are available in the Central KYC Registry.
 In case it isn’t, a minimum-KYC account will automatically be opened for you on Fi, following which you will get a virtual debit card.
 The virtual card has the same features as the physical card, except, you won’t be able to pay at a store.

-‘Platinum’ is a category of Debit Cards issued by Visa.
+‘Platinum’ is a category of debit cards issued by Visa.
 Among its main features are:

-These benefits aside, you the card also gives you a tap-to-pay feature, making your payments pretty much contactless.
+These benefits aside, the card also gives you a tap-to-pay feature, making your payments pretty much contactless.

-Fi’s Visa Platinum Debit Card gives you the additional benefit of no forex charges on your transactions.
-This means, you can swipe your card anywhere in the world and pay no extra charges other than the conversion rate.
+Fi’s Visa Platinum debit card gives you the additional benefit of no forex charges on your transactions.
+This means you can swipe your card anywhere in the world and pay no extra charges other than the conversion rate.